LRTA 13000 class

 As opposed to the older rolling stock, the 13000 class includes hand straps aside from safety handrails installed above the train floor.

-The trains are also the first in the Philippines to feature a specially-made wheelchair-compatible space or passenger with restricted mobility (PRM) areas, located closer to the driver's cab as compared to the 1100 class and 1200 class where it is located near the articulation.
+The trains are also the first in the Philippines to feature a specially-made wheelchair-compatible space or passenger with restricted mobility areas, located closer to the driver's cab as compared to the 1100 class and 1200 class where it is located near the articulation.
 Unlike the 1200 class, there are also fewer side handrails in the middle sections of each vehicle.
 Longitudinal seating is present in the 13000 class, as per other train classes in the system.

 Intercom